 As a healthy 56-year-old man in all aspects of his life and with no direct genetic connections to factor into the equation, it truly didn't make any sense.
 My dad did everything, and I mean everything, right.

 I remember how I went throughout the rest of that day and the following weeks thereafter, where all I could think was why?
 Why would a person of this caliber...a person who is beautiful in all forms of the word...a person who has been my greatest hero for my entire life...die?

 But I learned the hard way that some questions go unanswered.

 "So, now what?"
 I thought.
 "What can I do with all of this grief?"

 I knew that I didn't want grief to take over my life.
 And I knew that I definitely wanted my dad's death to mean something.
 I wanted to keep him alive in whatever ways that I could.

 And I want you to do that for your loved one, too.

-So, through Grief Personalized, my ultimate goal is to not only recover from my own pain, but to also inspire, share, and connect with others around the world who are dealing with grief as well.
-Just as I have come to learn (and am still learning), I want to help everyone that's experiencing the same things that I am to also learn and understand one very important message:
+So, through Grief Personalized, my ultimate goal is to not only recover from my own pain, but to also inspire, share, and connect with others around the world who are struggling with grief, too.
+Just as I have come to learn (and am still learning), I want to help everyone that I can to also learn one very important message:

 you are loved, you are important, and you are not alone.